Not even tested until late in the second-half and had very little to do throughout the match.

 Incredible in the first-half playing in the position behind the two forwards, set up Flamini's goal and several other chances, while also sending a header flying over the crossbar.
 Tired as the match wore on and was replaced by Pirlo.

-The Brazilian enjoyed some nice link-up play with Boateng and carved open the defense on occasion, but sliced wide on the counter when he should have killed off the match in the 62nd minute.
+The Brazilian enjoyed some nice link-up play with Boateng and carved open the defence on occasion, but sliced wide on the counter when he should have killed off the match in the 62nd minute.

 Made one good save from Cassano in the early going, but was partly at fault for the only goal of the match, despite saving the initial effort.